WalksWithASwagger/bc-ai--ecosystem-map/CONTRIBUTING.md

 ### 3. Make Changes
 - Follow the templates and guidelines in the documentation
 - Ensure data quality standards are met
-- Test any scripts or tools
+- Test MCP workflows and validate data operations

 ### 4. Submit Pull Request
 - Provide clear description of changes